pengguansheng09/pengguansheng09.github.io/_pages/talks.md

 #### Invited talks

+- **Understanding and improving foundation models**, at Virginia Tech.
+Apr.
+2025.
 - **Can AI feel, trade, and discriminate?
 Insights on emotions, economics, culture, and bias**, at University of Chicago.
 Feb.
 2025.
 - **Understanding and improving foundation models**, online at University of Oklahoma.
 Jan.
 2025.
 - **Understanding and improving foundation models**, at From Theory to Practice: Workshop on Large Language and Foundation Models (WLLFM'24), IEEE BigData Conference 2024.
 Washington DC.
 Dec.
 2024. [[website](https://sites.google.com/view/wllfm24/home?authuser=1)]